OliverKTH/Forcething.py-Linus/README.md

 ⚙️ **How It Works:**

-The system works by utilizing the DC motor to control and measure speed and force during exercises.
-The data is processed in real time and displayed on a screen, allowing the user to track:
+The system works by utilizing the motor to control and measure speed and force during exercises.
+The data is processed and displayed on a screen, allowing the user to track:
-- **Speed** of their movements, crucial for measuring .
+- **Speed** of their movements, crucial for measuring progres in sprints.
 - **Force** exerted during exercises, key for strength training.
 - **Actual weight lifted** based on motor output, providing a direct alternative to traditional weights.